Ryan822399/C.out-SeniorProject/README.md

 pipenv install
 ```

-Download the headers for Django
+Download the libraries for Django
 ```
 pip install django-cors-headers
 pip install Django-rest-framework
+pip install pillow
 ```

 To run the server, CD into tws and run: